flexor carpi ulnaris; nerve entrapment; recurrent cubital tunnel syndrome; revision surgery; ulnar nerve

 Pathology & Laboratory Medicine

 Choi, Paul J; Nwaogbe, Chidinma; Iwanaga, Joe; Georgiev, Georgi P; Oskouian, Rod J; and Tubbs, R Shane, "The Deep Fascia of the Forearm and the Ulnar Nerve: An Anatomical Study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 585.